 Donald had named his first imaginary friend “John.”
 “John Baron.”

-For the record, we’re talking about Donald J. Trump here.
-Donald’s own middle name is…ugh.
+For the record, we’re talking about Donald J. (John) Trump here.

 To be clear, John Miller, just like John Baron, is simply a false identity Donald Trump used for many years to manipulate people.

-In 1991, John Miller hopped on the line with People magazine journalist Sue Carswell.
-Without her so much as asking a single question, Miller launched into a description of the day-to-day erotic fantasy world that Donald Trump allegedly inhabited.(137)
+In 1991, John Miller hopped on the line with People Magazine journalist Sue Carswell.
+Without her so much as asking a single question, Miller launched into a description of the day-to-day erotic fantasy world that Donald allegedly inhabited.(140)

 “Actresses…just call to see if they can go out with him.”
-Miller claimed.(137) Ah, really?
-Actresses are just cold calling a real-estate corporation to ask if they can date its owner?
+Miller claimed.(140) Wait, actresses are just cold calling a real-estate corporation to ask if they can date its owner?

 It gets better.
-John Miller goes on to tell Carswell that Madonna herself “wanted to go out with [Donald].”(137)
+John Miller goes on to tell Carswell that Madonna herself “wanted to go out with [Donald].”(140)

 This was 1991 after all, the year that Donald’s marriage with Ivana finally ended in a very public and bitter divorce.
 Donald had been openly cheating on Ivana for years with Marla Maples.